http4k/http4k/src/docs/installation/index.md

 <hr/>

 ### http4k Toolbox
-We have developed a set of useful tools for Developers working with the **http4k** toolset to turbo-charge development.
+We have developed a set of useful tools for Developers working with the **http4k** toolset to turbo-charge app development.
 Collectively, this is known as the <a href="https://toolbox.http4k.org">http4k Toolbox</a>.
 These tools include:

 - A **Project Wizard** that generates entire bootstrap Server and Serverless project source folders - including fully working starter code, build tooling, extra modules and packaging options.